pri-k/docs-mysql/index.html.md

 ## <a id="known-issues"></a>Known Issues ##

 - If a cluster node becomes a member of a partitioned minority of cluster nodes, proxy instances will route new connections to a healthy cluster node.
 Existing client connections will see writes rejected but connections will not be severed, and may have to wait for a timeout before they can reconnect.
 - All proxy instances use the same method to determine cluster health but during brief node failures proxy instances may come to different conclusions.
 Determination of which cluster node should be considered primary is not synchronized across proxy instances.
 If proxy instances diverge in their view of which node is primary, connections through multiple proxy instances may reach different cluster nodes.
 This is only an issue for tables that receive highly concurrent writes.
 In this scenario, multiple clients writing to the same table can obtain locks on the same row, resulting in a deadlock; one commit will succeed, all others will fail and must be retried.
 This can be prevented by configuring your load balancer to route connections to only one proxy instance at a time.
 - Once the product is deployed with operator-configured proxy IPs, the number of proxy instances can not be reduced, nor can the configured IPs be removed from the **Proxy IPs** field.
 If instead the product is initially deployed without proxy IPs, IPs added to the **Proxy IPs** field will only be used when adding additional proxy instances, scaling down is unpredictably permitted, and the first proxy instance can never be assigned an operator-configured IP.

 ## <a id="installation"></a>Installation ##

-This product requires Pivotal CF version 1.3.4 or greater.
+This product requires Pivotal Cloud Foundry version 1.3.4 or greater.

 1. Download the product file from [Pivotal Network](https://network.pivotal.io/products/p-mysql).
 1. Upload the product file to your Ops Manager installation.